blaketarter/prisma2-example/README.md

 - Add `NODE_MODULES_CACHE`:`false` to the `Config Vars`, this is because the prisma client should not be cached
 - Run a manual deploy of the app
 - Turn on the `web` process in the `resources` tab of the app

+## 🕵️‍♀️ Troubleshooting

+- If you are using SQLite as the data source for the API you can delete all data and start fresh by deleting the file that SQLite is connected to, for example `./prisma/dev.db`, and re-running `npm run migration:run` and `npm run prisma:seed`.
+- If you run into issues with Prisma (i.e. prisma-client, studio, or migrations) try:
+  - Delete `node_modules` using `rm -rf node_modules` when at the root of the project
+  - Re-install dependencies `npm i`
+  - Ensure the Prisma client has re-generated

 ## 🌐 Links